-A few weeks ago, I thought I was going to have to recreate my entire financial life from scratch.
+A couple of summers ago, I thought I was going to have to recreate my entire financial life from scratch.

 How to Avoid Identity Theft When You Lose Your Wallet

 I did get my wallet back the next day with no harm done, but in the 12 hours between that first realization and when my wallet was handed back to me, I was taught five very important financial safety lessons.